 Whether you’re a first-time mom or adding to an ever-expanding brood, raising kids is hard (like, really hard).
 Luckily, social media can be super helpful when it comes to finding your tribe.
 We looked through a ton of facebook groups for every type of mom, every type of family and every type of need and narrowed it down to our favorites below.
 Keep reading to find one that’s perfect for you.

 Groups for New Moms & Babies

-Find other moms due the same month as you for 2018 and 2019.
+Find other moms due the same month as you in 2020.

 This group is perfect for moms feeling overwhelmed by fussy or colicky babies.
 They make sure moms know it’s a safe no-judgment zone where they can come with questions and get advice.
 But, they also recommend their members give advice from experience as well.

 The Beginner’s Guide to Baby-Led Weaning, 85.9K members

 As the name suggests, encouragement and support for moms who are weaning their babies.

 Exclusively Pumping, 31.5K members

 Another descriptive group name, this group is intended for Exclusive Pumpers to share information and support.